Grow fruiting plants from seed

 Details Closely related to the tomatillo and to the Chinese lantern, can grow to 1 - 1.6 metres in height and produce small yellow fruit.
 Moderate frost tender when plants are older, more so with young seedlings.
 Moderately frost tender when older, more so when young.Botanical name Physalis peruvianaPrice per packet $4.00Packet contents 15Grower name Richard Watson

 Details A sweet fruit thats less tart than the red, grows into a 1.5m bush in heavy dump soils 1m on light land.
 Was found growing near the Arthurs Pass village in the 1950's by a gardener who maintained this variety in Rangiora till his death in the early 90's, Richard has grown it ever since.
 Raspberry seed needs stratification, which can also be done in the fridge by placing the seed in damp paper on a plate then cover the plate with cling wrap. about 6-8 weeks should be enough.

-Fresh seed now available.Botanical name RubusPrice per packet $4.00Packet contents 20Grower name Richard Watson
+Fresh seed will be available again Feb.Botanical name RubusPrice per packet $4.00Packet contents 20Grower name Richard Watson

 Details This seed comes off a bush which originated from the old Central Otago gold fields, grows about a metre tall and produces a light yellow colour fruit when ripe.
 Cross pollination with other gold field varieties at grown at Medbury gardens means its likely that new colour and taste combinations could show up between each individual plant.
 All seed is taken only from the best tasting and hardest bush.
 Cuttings will be available May - July - go to 'Plants Cuttings & Bulbs.Botanical name Ribes uva-crispaPrice per packet $4.00Packet contents 30Grower name Richard Watson